ParthDS02/ParthDS02/README.md

 ---
 ### 📰 Articles on Medium

-New articles are automatically published on my [Medium profile](https://medium.com/@parth.m1413).
+New articles are published on my [Medium profile](https://medium.com/@parth.m1413).
 Stay tuned for the latest updates on data science, AI, and more!

 ---